popiazaza/Steam-Guide-Subscribe-All/README.md

 # How to use it

+*You use one of any option for the same result.
+I listed from easy to hard, choose the one you find it easy for you*

 **#1st Option (All in one go - using developer console)**

 *This work for 7.19 guides, may need some adjustment for next version.
 Please use other option for other version.*